nextstrain/nextstrain.org/docs/api-restful.rst

 ==========

-Development was motivated by the goal for `Nextstrain CLI`_ to make requests to nextstrain.org using normal user login credentials instead instead of making requests directly to S3 using separate, per-user AWS IAM credentials.
+Development was motivated by the goal for `Nextstrain CLI`_ to make requests to nextstrain.org using normal user login credentials instead of making requests directly to S3 using separate, per-user AWS IAM credentials.
 An alternative solution of using temporary AWS credentials provisioned by an AWS Cognito Identity Pool seemed like a clear choice given we're using Cognito User